martinpoljak/linux-ec2/README.md

 **linux-ec2** [AUR][1] package builds the standard [Arch Linux][2] kernel
 with [Xen][3] Xsave patch and [EC2][4] suitable kernel configuration.
-Sources are derived from standard distribution kernel (the `linux` package), so from standard kernel of Linux.
+Sources are derived from standard distribution kernel (the `linux` package), so from standard Linux kernel.

 Issues
 ------

-Currently it's intended for `x86-64` machines only because I haven't been able to get the `i686` build to run.
-This kernel also doesn't run on some older availabiality zones of some regions (specially for example on `us-east-1a`) for microinstances.
+Currently it's intended for `x86-64` machines only because I haven't been able to get the `i686` build run.
+This kernel also doesn't run on some older availability zones of some regions (specially for example on `us-east-1a`) for microinstances.
 This issue is known to Amazon, but reasons aren't clear.
-Simply use some newer availiability zone or download older image from:
+Simply use some newer availability zone or download older image from:

     http://s3.amazonaws.com/archlinux-ec2/arch-linux-64bit-ebs-20110415-minimal-ext4-bash.img.xz